7robots/GAI-Jupyter-Docker/README.md

 ./launch.sh

+- A web broswer running Jupyter should open automatically
-- Copy the URL output from the launch script and paste into your web brower
+- If it does not, copy the URL output from the launch script and paste into your web brower
 - This should authenticate you into Jupyter
 - In the upper left file browser on the Jupyter Notebook page, double-click on the GPT-API-Demo notebook file to start the notebook we will use for this exercise